 Poor posture means that the way you are standing up or sitting down puts extra strain on your spine, joints, and back muscles.
-A chiropractor can detect this issue simply by looking at a patient as they walk into their office and sit down on the chair.
+A chiropractor can detect this issue simply by looking at a patient as they walk into their office and sit on the chair.
 The bent back and arched shoulders maintain constant tension on the key back joints and muscles.

 - You do not have a properly adjusted ergonomic chair at work